eliasthor/lexo-django-guide/README.md

   * some knowledge of linux (e.g. how to navigate between folders)
   * some knowledge of how git works
   * installed git
-  * linux-ish kind of environment (terminal/command promt)
+  * linux-ish kind of environment (terminal/command prompt)
   * [tmux](https://robots.thoughtbot.com/a-tmux-crash-course) is reccomended but not required

 # What needs to be done